bambooforest/IntroDataScience_Spring_2022/7_data_modeling/README.md

 -   <https://towardsdatascience.com/statistical-testing-understanding-how-to-select-the-best-test-for-your-data-52141c305168>

-1. Independence of observations: the observations/variables you include in your test should not be related(e.g. several tests from a same test subject are not independent, while several tests from multiple different test subjects are independent)
+1.  **Independence of observations**: the observations/variables you include in your test should not be related(e.g. several tests from a same test subject are not independent, while several tests from multiple different test subjects are independent)

-2. Homogeneity of variance: the “variance” within each group is being compared should be similar to the rest of the group variance.
+2.  **Homogeneity of variance**: the “variance” within each group is being compared should be similar to the rest of the group variance.
     If a group has a bigger variance than the other(s) this will limit the test’s effectiveness.

-3. Normality of data: the data follows a normal distribution, normality means that the distribution of the test is normally distributed (or bell-shaped) with mean 0, with 1 standard deviation and a symmetric bell-shaped curve.
+3.  **Normality of data**: the data follows a normal distribution, normality means that the distribution of the test is normally distributed (or bell-shaped) with mean 0, with 1 standard deviation and a symmetric bell-shaped curve.

 # Descriptive statistics